Summer 2018: Mindfulness and Meditation | Digital Download

 - The Way of the Pilgrim: Learning prayer in the mindful life, by Scott Morris.
 Church Health founder Dr. Scott Morris shares his journey to a prayerful life and recounts how learning the Jesus Prayer didn't make his stressful circumstances go away but did help him weather the storms of life.

 Please note: This resource is a digital download.
 After completing your purchase, a file will be available for you to download, print and share.
+Please allow up to 48 hours for delivery.
 Permission to reproduce for non-commercial ministry use.